 Signing up and signing in

 Exploring images and map data on the Mapillary web app is possible without having a Mapillary account.
-However, to upload images and to use additional features of the web app (such as editing sequences), you need to be signed into your account.
+However, to use additional features of the web app (such as user dashboard, connecting developer applications, managing organizations), you need to be signed into your account.
 You'll find the sign-up and sign-in options at the top right corner of the app.

 If you don't have a Mapillary account, please create one.
-You can use your existing Facebook, Google, or OpenStreetMap (OSM) account to create an account on Mapillary, or sign up via email.
-Regardless of method, you need to choose a username for Mapillary and provide an email address to be used for communications (this email will not be visible to anyone publicly).
+You can sign up via email.
+You need to choose a username for Mapillary and provide an email address to be used for communications (this email will not be visible to anyone publicly).

-When you open the app, you will see the world map with some green areas and red dots.
+When you open the app, you will see the world map with some green areas and dots.
 The green lines represent the location of Mapillary sequences—series of images that you may navigate through.
-When you zoom in by scrolling your mouse, the lines transform into points, and each point represents an image.
+When you zoom in by scrolling your mouse, the lines transform into dots, and each dot represents an image.

-Clicking on the sequence or point on the map, you will see the associated image load in the Mapillary viewer window.
-The map will now display a directional icon, indicating which way the camera is facing.
+When opening an image, the map will display a directional icon, indicating which way the camera is facing.
 Some images are regular images, while others are full 360-degree images.
 The 360° images are marked with a circle around the green dot on the map.
 If you wish, you can filter the map to show only 360° captures.

 You can enlarge an image by clicking on the arrow at its top right corner (now the map is displayed smaller).
 You can use your mouse to scroll and zoom the image (up to the finest level of detail that the original image resolution allows) or to drag and pan the image around.
 The images that are not full 360-degree views have a black background outside the camera's field of vision.